How I work osteopathically

 By looking at any factors that may have contributed to problems in the first place we can help prevent trouble in the future.

-I became involved meditation, bodywork, and chinese exercise in the1980's, wanting to deepen my understanding and experience of health, well-being, and the body.
-As part of this movement, I went on to train as a soft tissue therapist and then as an osteopath, qualifying in 1998.
+I became involved meditation, bodywork, and chinese exercise many years ago, wanting to deepen my understanding and experience of health, well-being, and the body.
+As part of this movement, I went on to train as a soft tissue therapist and then as an osteopath, qualifying at The College of Osteopaths in 1998.

 I have worked extensively, individually and in group, with Hilmar Schonauer whose work is based on the energetic, meditative and focussing approaches of Bob Moore.
 I aim to bring this 'mindful' approach to the osteopathic treatment.
-I also explore Buddhist approaches to meditation, and in recent years have returned to the tai chi and chi k'un practices which I first began over 30 years ago.
+I continue to explore Buddhist and Taoist approaches and in recent years I have returned to the tai chi and chi k'un practices which I first began over 30 years ago.
 These are some of the influences that inform my osteopathic practice.

 The body and mind are deeply interwoven, and I find that osteopathy is one way of working with this connection.
 The act of being present with and ‘witnessing’ another can in itself support our innate capacity to rebalance.